Qumulo/qumulo-tech-content/source/tutorials/analytics-integrated/integrated-analytics.md

 ---
-title: Analytics &mdash; Integrated Analytics
+title: Analytics &mdash; integrated analytics
 url: analytics-integrated
 ---
-# Analytics &mdash; Integrated Analytics
+# Analytics &mdash; integrated analytics

 Analytics has a central dashboard that gives you an overview of what’s happening in your storage system.